 - Stopping invasive carp: A regional policy leader on invasive species issues, we’ve led the campaign to keep invasive carp out of the Great Lakes for the past decade.
 We released a groundbreaking report calling for permanent separation of the Great Lakes and Mississippi River basins to prevent inter-basin transfer of invasive carp and other invasive species.
 Now we’re working to advance the U.S. Army Corps of Engineer’s proposed project at the Brandon Road Lock and Dam – the best solution currently available to prevent invasive carp from reaching the lakes.

 - Convening peer exchanges for local officials: Climate change is already straining the Great Lakes, and communities facing drinking water and sewer infrastructure issues are being strained even further.
 We are partnering with cities around the lakes, bringing them together to share the creative ways they are addressing water issues, and working together to find solutions.

 Led by Lee Botts, a tireless champion for Lake Michigan, a group of advocates formed the Lake Michigan Federation in 1970.
 The Federation was instrumental in many of the early Great Lakes protection campaigns.

 But each Great Lake depends on the health of the others.
-And so, in the early 2000s, the organization’s staff and Board of Directors began contemplating how to expand focus beyond just Lake Michigan.
+And so, in the early 2000s, the organization’s staff and Board of Directors began contemplating how to expand its focus beyond just Lake Michigan.

-The Lake Michigan Federation was renamed the Alliance for the Great Lakes in 2006.
-Along with the name change came an expanded vision: to protect and restore the Great Lakes for people and wildlife, forever.
+The Lake Michigan Federation was renamed the Alliance for the Great Lakes in 2005.